Hi everybody. This is Darrin Goodman from guitarcontrol.com

 practice that with the metronome.
 Start off slow,

-gradually build-up your speed.
-Things like this, it
+gradually build up your speed.
+Things like this,

-only takes a few minutes a day.
+only take a few minutes a day.
 If you dedicated five

-or ten minutes to working on this every day in a couple
+or ten minutes to work on this every day in a couple

 of weeks, two weeks, 30 days, whatever.
 It kind of